 The cocoa industry is growing but, sadly, many producers engage in not-so-ethical practices when it comes to harvesting and manufacturing the chocolate that we all tend to crave during our period.
 The cocoa industry is responsible for a sizable portion of the deforestation that’s occurred over the past several decades: According to the WWF, “Experts estimate that 70% of the country’s illegal deforestation is related to cocoa farming.”
 5

 Thankfully, some chocolate makers are initiating change, choosing to work only with producers who engage in planet-friendly cocoa harvesting practices.
 Next time your period rolls around, consider switching from the name brand you typically grab and hunting down a sustainably sourced bar in the candy or baking aisle: We love Endangered Species Chocolate, Brooklyn-based Raaka Chocolate, and Dandelion Chocolate.

 Maybe you’re not yet comfortable with the idea of a menstrual cup or the idea of free bleeding at night freaks you out.
-That’s totally fine!
+That’s totally fine.
+You can still make choices that help the planet, such as reusable tampon applicators or organic cotton tampons or pads.
 No one has quite the same cycle or flow, so it’s understandable that we each have different needs when it comes to menstrual products and practices.

 No matter how you menstruate, we hope that you’ll try out at least a couple of the tips above during your next period.
-And if you want to take the plunge into perhaps the most eco-friendly category of period products, menstrual cups, we hope you’ll consider Flex Cup.
+And if you want to invest in our planet and take the plunge into perhaps the most eco-friendly category of period products, menstrual cups, we hope you’ll consider Flex Cup.
 Here’s to a planet that nurtures us for centuries to come—and to less wasteful, more sustainable periods!